-It wasn’t until I was hurt by the church that I began to understand why some people avoid church altogether.
+It wasn’t until I was hurt by the church that I began to understand why some people avoided church altogether.
 In a church community, we are called to love one another, but we certainly don’t always follow this command.

 During one of the most difficult times of my life, I learned just how harsh the church can be.
 I stopped going for a while because I was so hurt, and I quickly became one of those “Christians” who claimed Christianity but didn’t attend church.
 I noticed something, however.
 The more I separated myself from the church and the people in it, the more I felt separated from God as well.

 I would like to point out what may seem to be an obvious fact.
 Human beings are in no way perfect.
 We’re going to make mistakes.
 We’re going to say things we don’t mean and do things that we regret.
 Pastors, teachers, and church congregations are made up of imperfect people who are simply trying to follow God the best they know how.
 We’re all in this together.
 God calls us to “meet together” in order that we may learn and grow in Him as well as be encouraged by one another.
 (Hebrews 10:24-25)

 Fellowship with others is extremely important.
 God knows how easily we are influenced by others, which is why He calls us to be a body of believers.
 We need each other in order to function properly as a church.
 (1 Corinthians 12:18-27)

 The body of Christ is designed to function as a unit.
 We are called to rely on one another.
-Yes, I can be a Christian and not go to church because attending is not a requirement for salvation.
-Fellowship with other believers, however, is a necessary part of a “functioning” walk with God.
+Yes, I can be a Christian and not go to church because attending is not a prerequisite for salvation.
+Fellowship with other believers, however, is a necessary part of a functioning walk with God.